Two days later, Eikou and his magistrates descended from the Imperial Palace and traveled to a military base in the western quarter of Shisou.

 Eikou again was ashamed to confirm that shameful though.
 At the same time, he had to wonder what he expected from the man.
 Examining his actions and the nature of his crimes, it was clear Shudatsu was never going to reform his ways.
 He seethed and he loathed.
-And like Keishi, refusing to reform was for him some sort of revenge against the world.
+Like Keishi, refusing to reform himself was some sort of revenge against the world.

 Reading through the voluminous case files, that conclusion was now more apparent than ever.
 Nevertheless, he and his magistrates had to meet Shudatsu in person to ascertain for themselves whether he could turn over a new leaf.
 This was their last thread of hope.

 Sotsuyuu said under his breath, “We’ve dismissed any issues related to age and mental competency.
 Neither are there any grounds for arguing negligence or the weight of popular opinion.”

 As a rule, the clemency magistrate did not state his conclusions in front of the defendant.
 Regardless—

 Sotsuyuu said, as if spitting out a bitter pill, “I can make no case for mitigating circumstances.”
 Speaking those words aloud, he might have hoped to wound Shudatsu.

 Jokyuu nodded.
 The expression on his face was no less contemptuous.
 “Considering the nature of the offense, I rule for a sentence of death.”